GO “ZERO WASTE” WITH DR. BRONNER’S

 For further press information and images please contact Jas Mattu or Chloe Gorman at The Spa PR Company

 Dr. Bronner’s is a family business committed to honouring the vision of founder Emanuel Bronner by making socially and environmentally responsible products of the highest quality, and by dedicating profits to help make a better world.
 The company’s commitment to progressive business practices is part of the company’s mission to put into practice the principles that inform the philosophy printed on the company’s iconic soap labels written by founder Emanuel Bronner.
 Bronner was a third generation soap maker who spent his life renouncing hate and war on a personal mission to unite mankind.
 His strong views and lectures landed him in a mental asylum in Chicago, but eight months later in 1948, Bronner escaped and continued with his message in California.
 During this time, he also began making peppermint liquid soap under the ‘Dr. Bronner’s Magic Soaps’ brand.
 He gave the soap away during his talks but soon realised people were taking it without listening to him speak.
 As a result, he started writing his philosophy on the bottle in tiny script, which is still used on Dr. Bronner’s packaging today.
-The company has grown to become the top-selling natural soap maker in North America and a major brand worldwide.
+The company is the top-selling natural brand of soap in North America and widely renowned around the world.
 Based on 2016 sales, a bottle of Dr. Bronner’s soap was sold, on average, every 3 seconds.